can search the website from the Home Page

 The 1861 census for Hazard, in Harberton, shows 22 year old Edwin Tucker, farmer and seed dealer, living with his widowed mother Sarah.

-It seems likely that he married Elizabeth Jane Parnell in 1862 - they begin having children in Ashburton in 1863 (see below), one of whom is J Parnell Tucker*, and his wife is Elizabeth J on the 1891 census,
+He married Elizabeth Jane Parnell in 1862 - they begin having children in Ashburton in 1863 (see below), one of whom is J Parnell Tucker*; his wife is Elizabeth J on the 1891 census.
+He is a seedsman (in brackets), maltster and farmer.

 * Named as a son at the funeral of his father in 1916